Last updated 11 August, 2022.

 - A hybrid sales strategy that can provide both automated self-service and human support from your sales and customer success teams

 - An automated onboarding process with a scalable and comprehensive customer success solution

 [PODCAST 🎧] Middle Mission Story >> How HubSpot acquires & monetises freemium SaaS customers with Kieran Flanagan, VP of Marketing at HubSpot

 - CAC = Low/Mid

-Sell to large enterprise organisations through a self-service platform for a high ARPA and low to mid CAC.
+Sell to large enterprise organizations through a self-service platform for a high ARPA and low to mid-CAC.

 But if it were possible then everyone would be doing it.

-The problem is that enterprise organisations have long and slow buying processes that require relationship building, discussions with multiple people, and in general a lot of human interaction.
+The problem is that enterprise organizations have long and slow buying processes that require relationship building, discussions with multiple people, and in general a lot of human interaction.

 This mission is called Mission Impossible for a reason, so the longer you pursue this strategy then the slower and more painful your failure will be.

 If you’ve set out on Mission Impossible then not all hope is lost, you have a few ways out.